Send the link below via email or IMCopy

 We will be reading numerous non-fiction works and some fiction.

 Good analyzing and writing skills come from practice.
-We will read every day and write essay responses at least twice a week.
+We will read every day and write essay responses at least once a week.

-You should have already read A Lesson Before Dying and
+You should have already read A Lesson Before Dying (book and cards due Friday)

 I ALWAYS AIM FOR MY CLASSES TO HAVE LOTS OF FUN WHILE STILL LEARNING –THAT MEANS LOTS OF HARD WORK!!